 In a traditional profession, it makes sense to put a little ego and pride into your work.
 Since your effort and talent usually have a direct payoff.

-That’s a hard concept to accept for most people because it means that being a successful (profitable) trader is to some extent, just a matter of luck working in your favor.
+That’s a hard concept to accept for most people because it means that being a successful trader is to some extent, just a matter of luck working in your favor.
 There is solid logic behind this seeming randomness.
 And a successful trading strategy will use this logic to profit.
-A successful swing trader will exit losses quickly.

 He or she will not stay with a bullish or bearish position because of ego and their opinion.
 A trader will stay with a winning trade and not exit hastily just to lock in a profit.

 That might feel good for a day, but if the profitable trade goes up another 30% or 50% you have lost out on a huge profit.
-Recognizing that trading is just a game of odds will take some of the glory out of it.
+Recognizing that trading is just a game of odds will make it easier to accept gains and losses.